-As can be clearly observed, the Spirit is a quadruply, whereas God is a duality.
-He’s a quadruply because he is personified as four living creatures, so designed in order to watch over the believers (as in all four rims were full of eyes all around) in the four corners of the earth.
+As can be clearly observed, the Spirit is a quadruplicity, whereas God is a duality.
+He’s a quadruplicity because he is personified as four living creatures, so designed in order to watch over the believers (as in all four rims were full of eyes all around) in the four corners of the earth.

 “…the nations in the four corners of the earth…” Revelation 20:8

 “I saw four angels standing at the four corners of the earth, holding back the four winds of the earth…” Revelation 7:1

 Another obvious manifestation of the Spirit is Fire.

 “The center of the fire looked like glowing metal, and in the fire was what looked like four living creatures… The appearance of the living creatures was like burning coals of fire or like torches.
 Fire moved back and forth among the creatures; it was bright, and lightning flashed out of it.”
 Ezekiel 1:4-5,13

 As the disciples waited in Jerusalem, the promised Holy Spirit finally arrived on Pentecost.

 “For John truly baptized with water; but ye shall be baptized with the Holy Ghost not many days hence.”
 Acts 1:5